willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 # Conclusions

-By integrating species-specific growth, survival, and recruitment models into Integral Projection Models, we showed that population growth rate of 31 eastern North American tree species is consistently more sensitive to mean annual temperature than to competition, with sensitivity to precipitation substantially weaker.
+By integrating species-specific growth, survival, and recruitment models into Integral Projection Models, we showed that the population growth rate of 31 eastern North American tree species is consistently more sensitive to mean annual temperature than to competition, with sensitivity to precipitation substantially weaker.
-Sensitivity varied systematically across thermal range positions: the relative dominance of climate over competition increased toward both cold and hot range limits, indicating that center–limit dynamics operate at the community level along the thermal gradient shared across species, rather than within each species' own range.
+Demographic sensitivity varied systematically across thermal range positions: the relative dominance of climate over competition increased toward both cold and hot range limits, with these sensitivity gradients emerging along the continental thermal gradient shared across species rather than within each species' own range.
+This result suggests that range-edge demographic responses may emerge as a community-level phenomenon, and that increasing demographic sensitivity toward thermal extremes may provide a mechanistic pathway underlying the expected performance declines predicted by range-limit theories.
 Most of the variation in $\lambda$, however, remained tied to local plot conditions captured by random effects, indicating that fine-scale drivers not represented by our climate and competition covariates exert a stronger influence on demography than the broad-scale predictors typically used in range models.
-Together, these results provide a mechanistic basis for predicting how forest populations may reorganize under climate change, and provide a framework to improve our understanding of species performance across their distribution.
+Together, these results provide a mechanistic basis for predicting how forest populations may reorganize under climate change, and a framework for understanding the demographic underpinnings of range-limit dynamics.

 # References